JustRayCB/ULBTemplate/README.md

 // #bibliography("./bibliography.bib")
 ```

-If you want to add new boxes or change the text on the cover-page see the `config.typ` file
+**Before starting writing** take a look at the `config.typ` file to customize the front-page and boxes

 If you want to split the document in multiple files you can use the `#include` directive in the `main.typ` file.